wraithan/wraithan.net/content/Tech/plethora-of-projects.rst

 Summary
 -------

-I have a lot of projects to work on, some of which are higher priority than others.
-I am feeling rather overwhelmed when you combine this list with my hobbies, work, and other obligations.
-Hopefully, if you are using any of these projects, you'll be patient with me as I try to find the time to improve them all.
+I have many projects to work on, some of which are higher priority than others.
+When combined with other hobbies, work, and obligations, I'm feeling a bit overwhelmed.
+Please be patient with me as I try to find the time to work on them all.